-Suominen is the global market leader in nonwovens for wipes, and among the largest spunlace nonwovens producers in the world.
-Our main market areas are Europe and North America.
-We also hold a strong position in the South American markets.
+Suominen is the global market leader in nonwovens for wipes and among the world’s largest producers of spunlace nonwovens.
+Suominen’s main market areas are Europe and North America.
+Suominen also holds a strong position in the South American markets.

-The global demand for nonwovens is growing continuously.
-The growth depends mainly on consumer demand, which is a combination of the general economic situation and consumers’ confidence in the development of their personal finances.
+The global demand for nonwovens is constantly growing.
+The growth depends mainly on consumer demand, which is a combination of the general economic situation and consumers’ confidence in their personal finances.
 However, the demand for fast-moving consumer goods – that is, end products for which most of Suominen’s products are used – is not very cyclical in nature.
 The growth in the demand for nonwovens has typically exceeded the growth of gross domestic product by a couple of percentage points.

 Demographic megatrends support our growth

-Global megatrends shape our operating environment and affect our business.
-Megatrends such as population growth, growing global middle class, aging population, increasing consciousness of health and well-being and rising healthcare expenditure support our growth forecasts due to their impact on consumer behavior.
+Global megatrends shape Suominen’s operating environment and affect our business.
+Megatrends such as population growth, a growing middle class, aging populations, increasing consciousness of health and well-being, and rising healthcare expenditure support our growth forecasts due to their impact on consumer behavior.

 There is a direct correlation between the rise in the standard of living and, for example, demand for hygiene products.
 The rise in the standard of living combined with evolving lifestyles is reflected in the consumer behavior of the prospering middle class.
-In addition to essential commodities, the consumption of this demographic will center around solutions that make daily routines easier and less time-consuming.
-The use of household wipes and beauty care wipes are examples of this phenomenon.
+In addition to essential commodities, this demographic is increasingly interested in solutions that make daily routines easier and less time-consuming.
+Increased consumption of household wipes and beauty care wipes is an example of this phenomenon.

-With aging populations and changing healthcare models, new needs are emerging and the demand for nonwovens used in, for example, medical applications and incontinence products is increasing.
-On the other hand, the need to find cost-effective solutions to combat bacteria and viruses is also contributing to the increase in demand for nonwovens.
+New needs are emerging with aging populations and changing healthcare models.
+The demand for nonwovens used in, for example, medical applications and incontinence products is increasing.
+On the other hand, the need to find cost-effective solutions to combat bacteria and viruses is also contributing to the increase in demand for nonwovens in the healthcare sector.

 Risks and uncertainties